X 2 3x 40 0

 Step-by-Step Breakdown: The Factoring Method Explained

 Solving by factoring relies on a simple but powerful logical principle: if the product of two (or more) numbers is zero, then at least one of those numbers must itself be zero.
-This is the Zero Product Property.
+Worth adding: this is the Zero Product Property.
 Our strategy, therefore, is to rewrite the quadratic expression x² + 3x - 40 as a product of two binomials (expressions like (x + m)).
 Once in that form, we can apply the property directly.

 The step-by-step process for our equation is as follows: